JohnWanjiku7/WeatherApp/README.md

    git clone https://github.com/JohnWanjiku7/WeatherApp.git

 2. Navigate to the project directory:
-3. Locate the `appsettings.json` file in the project directory.
+3. Locate the `appsettings.json` file in the ManagementAPI project directory.

 4. Open `appsettings.json` in a text editor of your choice.